Sovereignty Strategies

 And so on...

-Therefore violating the right to privacy is non constitutional in a lot of countries but then again, big tech and the governments & law enforcement themselves often do activities that we consider violations of privacy.
+Therefore violating the right to privacy is non constitutional many of the countries but then again, big tech and the governments & law enforcement themselves often do activities that we consider violations of privacy.
 Why is this happening?

 The fact of the matter is, we don't really have a neat or a clear defination of the word “privacy”.
 It's not just the act of leaving someone alone.
 It's not individualism (having the liberty to think and do things without the interference from the people around).
-It's not just about private property - the whole bitcoin debate is about private property, a lot of debate of privacy is also in there.
+It's not just about private property - the whole bitcoin debate is about private property, much of the discussion is about privacy.

 Indian wives often have this habit of saving money and hiding it from the husband for the good of the family (consider it, a rainy day fund), but when the unfortunate demonitization of 500 and 1000 Indian currency notes happened, the money that the wife saved over the years suddenly became worthless and had to be revealed out in the open so that it could be exchanged for the new legal notes.
 The privacy of those wives was violated.